 Babak Khoramdin was one of the Iranian commanders of Azarbaijan and main Persian revolutionary leaders of the Iranian Khoramdinan, which was a local freedom movement fighting the Abbasid Caliphate.
-He persisted against Abbasid for 22 years and gave his life for it fort before the entrance.
-This passage was under control of guardians in the past in order to check all traffic.
+He persisted against Abbasid for 22 years and gave his life for it.